• Double-bridge static cone penetrometer

 Static cone penetration tests can be categorized into four types: single-bridge, double-bridge, pore-pressure single-bridge, and pore-pressure double-bridge.

-The method remains essentially the same, though the probes used differ (with the probe model selected by the user)—only probes calibrated by this specific microcomputer model can be used on this machine.
+The probes used differ (the probe model is selected by the user); only probes that have been calibrated by this microcomputer model can be used on this instrument.
+Their specific operating procedures are essentially the same:

 1. Single-bridge measurement:

-A: Select "1.
-Measurement" on the main menu to enter the measurement menu.
+A. On the main menu, select “1.
+Measurement” to enter the measurement menu.

 Measurement Menu